ForbesLindesay/atdatabases/docs/mysql-queryable.md

 If the `Queryable` is a `ConnectionPool`, this will allocate a connection for the duration of the callback function.

 If the `Queryable` is already a `Connection` or `Transaction`, this will simply call the callaback with the existing connection.

+### `Queryable.addPostCommitStep(fn): Promise<void>`

+If the Queryable is part of a transaction, queue `fn` to be called after the top-level transaction is successfully committed.

+If the Queryable is not part of a transaction, call `fn` immediately and `await` the result.

+This function can be useful for clearing caches after transactions are committed.